php-fig/per-coding-style/spec.md

 Expressions in parentheses MAY be split across multiple lines, where each subsequent line is indented at least once.
 When doing so, the first condition MUST be on the next line.
-Boolean operators between conditions MUST always be at the beginning or at the end of the line, not a mix of both.
+Boolean operators between conditions MUST always be at the beginning.
 For example:

 ```php
 <?php